Setting an Address Book Picture with AppleScript

 That’s all for this post.
 Stay tuned for part 3 when I’ll cover Detecting When Gravatar Has No Image to Match an E-mail Address.
 Then in part 4 we’ll put it all together with a Script to Update Address Book Contacts with Gravatar Images.

-2 Responses to “Setting an Address Book Picture with AppleScript”
+2 thoughts on “Setting an Address Book Picture with AppleScript”